-In order to be considered for a social housing property you need to apply to join our Housing Register.
+In order to be considered for a social housing property you need to join our

-bid for properties on the Home Connections website, our 'choice-based lettings' system.
+bid for properties on our choice-based lettings service.

 Social housing in Merton is provided by housing associations, and Merton Council does not own any council housing.